Medical History of Asbestos

 People who shared a household with workers exposed to asbestos may also be at risk of exposure and asbestos-related illnesses.

-Researchers have confirmed “a consistent elevated risk of mesothelioma” in people who regularly washed the clothing of asbestos workers.33
+Researchers have confirmed “a consistent elevated risk of mesothelioma” in people who regularly washed the clothing of asbestos workers.
+Asbestos on clothing has been shown to secondarily impact thousands, particularly spouses.33

 Many work sites regularly exposed workers to asbestos inhalation, including many employees whose jobs did not directly involve asbestos.